Azure/azure-rest-api-specs/specification/EnterpriseKnowledgeGraph/resource-manager/readme.md

-# EkgService
+# EnterpriseKnowledgeGraphService

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for EkgService.
+This is the AutoRest configuration file for EnterpriseKnowledgeGraphService.